 Deferred income taxes.
-Deferred income taxes are recognized by applying enacted statutory rates, applicable to future years, to temporary differences between the tax bases and financial statement carrying values of our asset and liabilities.
+Deferred income taxes are recognized by applying enacted statutory rates, applicable to future years, to temporary differences between the tax bases and financial statement carrying values of our assets and liabilities.
 Valuation allowances are recorded to reduce deferred tax assets to amounts that are more likely than not to be realized.

 Basic income (loss) per share.
 Basic earnings per share excludes dilution and is computed by dividing net income available to common shareholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the entity.
+Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of our company.

 Stock-based compensation.
 Stock-based compensation is accounted for at fair value in accordance with ASC Topic 718.
-During the year ended December 31, 2010, our board of directors approved the adoption of an employee stock option plan.
-We have not granted any stock options under this plan.
-On March 29, 2012, our Board of Directors approved an issuance of fully paid common stock to certain longstanding employees.
+On March 29, 2012, our Board of Directors approved an issuance of fully paid common stock to certain employees.
 See Note 12.